Table of Contents

 What is HR Compliance?

-HR compliance is extremely important because any non-compliance with laws and regulations can lead to business shutdown and increased costs due to heightened employee turnover rates.
+Compliance is one of the most important functions of the HR department because any non-compliance with laws and regulations can lead to business shutdown and increased costs due to high employee turnover rates.

 Types of Compliance within HR

-There are also various types of compliance that HR teams must keep in mind.
+Here are the key types of compliance that HR and compliance teams need to keep in mind when creating company policy.

 Statutory Compliance